Want Peace with Pipelines?

 Consequently, the easements that are imposed on property owners for pipeline construction are not the fair consequence of arms-length negotiation or even a political compromise by a (hopefully) neutral government actor.
 Instead, one party to the easement gets to set its terms and impose them on the landowner, regardless of what she thinks about them.

-Andrew Morriss’s description, in a recent PERC Reports (see Pipeline Observer, Summer 2016), of his family’s experience with a transmission easement explains how this causes the easements to be one-sided.
+Andrew Morriss’s description, in a recent PERC Reports (see Eminent Domain and Powerlines, Pipeline Observer Summer 2016), of his family’s experience with a transmission easement explains how this causes the easements to be one-sided.

 Unlike landowners who are forced to sell their property outright, those who find themselves hosting an unwanted transmission line or other infrastructure on their property are locked into a permanent relationship with a hostile partner sharing the rights to their land.
 Eminent domain law provides no safeguards to address these problems.

 Unfortunately, my family is developing first-hand experience with the issue, as the Lower Colorado River Authority (LCRA) used its eminent domain power to take an easement across my in-laws’ ranch for a high-voltage transmission line that carries wind-generated electricity from the Texas Panhandle to central Texas.